THE FALL SALE EXTENDED 40% PLUS AN EXTRA 25% OFF

 solid shuttersImage credit: The Shutter Store

-Solid shutters don’t have slats, and so once they’re closed there is no variation in terms of light levels as louvred panels offer.
-They give a traditional feel to a room, plus offer maximum insulation in terms of light and heat.
+Solid shutters don’t have slats, and so once they’re closed, you'll get lots of light reduction.
+They give a traditional feel to a room, and offer excellent heat insulation.
 The downside to solid shutters is that they don’t offer any customization – you either have them fully opened, or fully closed, but some customers find this works very well in bedrooms.

 Choosing shutters – what's next?